Two women in front of shelves in a grocery store.

 Context

-To support this effort, UN member states agreed in 2018 on the Global Compact on Refugees.
-This compact brings together governments, international organisations and civil society to improve refugee self-reliance, alleviate pressure on refugee hosting countries, and ensures vital support.
+To support this effort, the member states of the UN adopted the Global Compact on Refugees in 2018, under which governments, international organisations and civil society work together to improve refugees’ self-reliance, alleviate pressure on host countries, and ensure vital support.

 Objective